7 Tips for Optimizing Your Autoimmune Diet

 Nutritional Blood Testing to Check for Nutrient Deficiencies

-There are many nutrient deficiencies associated with autoimmune disease such as Magnesium, Vitamin D, various B vitamins, etc. and so many symptoms can be caused by these types of deficiencies that many may blame on food intolerances or just autoimmune disease itself.
+There are many nutrient deficiencies associated with autoimmune disease such as Magnesium, Vitamin D, various B vitamins, etc. and symptoms can be caused by these types of deficiencies that many may blame on food intolerances or just autoimmune disease itself.

 So, it’s vital to know if you suffer from any of these common deficiencies so you can either add specific foods to your diet that are high in said-nutrients, or take supplements to address the deficiency.
 You might be surprised to see some symptoms disappear when you fill these nutritional gaps to round out what your autoimmune diet isn’t providing.